sanjana-302/SHEhacksDTU/README.md

  👾‍Provide a holistic dashboard to keep a track of events happening around the globe regarding covid.

- 👾‍Generates a reatime image of data granted by authenticated users.
+ 👾‍Generates a realtime image of data granted by authenticated users.

  👾‍Motivates general public to count on exclusive data and not merely on some buzz flying around.